Ryan-Gordon1/resilient-circuits-docker/README.md

 # Resilient Circuits in Docker
 ## Craig Roberts & Ryan Gordon

+This repository is a community submission detailing how you can use Docker to containerize an integration for Resilient Circuits.
+Integrations used with resilient_circuits are Python packages which are typically installed before use and Circuits itself is also a Python package.
+Through this repo you can instead pre-prepare a number of Docker images which can then be repeatedly deployed with both the integration code and an instance of resilient_circuits.

+One benefit to this approach is how dependencies for each integration are isolated within that specific image reducing the chances of dependency conflict when using more than 1 integration.

+Configuration options such as credentials are handled in the same way as expected; through an app.config file with the difference being that this file is mounted to each docker container as a volume.
+[More on Docker Volumes](https://docs.docker.com/storage/volumes/)

 ## Using resilient-community-apps submodule
+Included with this repo is a submodule link to the resilient-community-apps repo giving you access to existing integrations which can be wrapped as Docker containers.

 The public [resilient-community-apps](https://github.com/ibmresilient/resilient-community-apps) github repo is a git submodule of this repo.
 It's configured to use the master branch.
 It's not cloned by default - because it's quite big.